dishankkalra23/dishankkalra23/README.md

 ## 🙋🏽‍♂️  About Me

 - 🎓   Studying Computer Science Engineering at NIIT University.
-- ✍️   Learning Stastics and Machine Learning.
+- ✍️   Learning Statistics and Machine Learning.
 - 🌱   Exploring new technologies and developing software solution for problems

 ## 🛠  Tech Stack